londes/android_sdk/README.md

 the foreground, you should also call `userLeftView()`, which can be done from your activity's `onPause()` function.
 If your app has multiple activities, be sure to do this in each one.
+* When a user closes the app, use `stopTracker()` to destroy the Tracker object.
+This will remove any retained values in the Tracker such as path, title and engaged time.
+The Tracker will have to be re-initialized using `setupTracker()`, which should occur on app re-entry.
 * You will usually want to call `userInteracted()` from your activity's `onUserInteraction()` function, as well, and any time the user types, you will want to call `userTyped()`.
 If your app